eyalabraham/docker-services-demo/README.md

 > **Note:** this project was designed with extreme simplicity in mind, specifically to be used as a demo or a teaching/learning tool.
 Many liberties were taken with the architecture and the design in order to eliminate complexities such as security and scalability.
 This is not a secure, production quality, application but rather a learning or teaching tool for Microservices and Container technology; possibly also a reasonable starting point for a beginner or unexperienced programmer.

 ## Using the demo
-There are two modes to deploy the demo on your laptop.
-The first using docker-compose and the second using Kubenetes.
-In order to deploy, first follow the two stesp below, then follow the reelevant section for the method you want to try.
+The demo can be deployed on your laptop or on a Kubernetes cluster.
+For personal laptop use there are two modes to deploy the demo.
+The first using docker-compose and the second using Kubernetes availbale through a Docker Desktop setup.
+In order to deploy, first follow the two steps below, then follow the relevant section for the method you want to try.
 1. Make sure you have the latest Docker and docker-compose installed!
 2. Pull the repository or download and extract the zip file from GitHub into a new directory on your system.